satish1650/Ultimate-RAG/README.md

 ## 15 Nov Day - 4 RAG Architectures & Survey <br>
 ### 📚🔎🧠 RAG Detailed Survey
 #### Retrieval-Augmented Generation for Large Language Models: A Survey
+#### 🎯 Learning Objectives
+📚 By the end of this notebook, you will Learn:
 - Key Contributions
     - Three RAG Paradigms
     -  Core Components Analysis